How we increased our Nonprofit AdWords click-through rate 11 fold.

 Each of the 15 chapters include 3 step-by-step guides that lead you in setting up a modern website, launching a donor newsletter program and applying for a $10k/mo Google AdWords Grant.
 See what the 45 guides include

-You can see in the two screenshots below how much our efforts improved our AdWords account performance over the past year.
+You can see in the two screenshots below how much our 18 month’s of effort allowed us to increase AdWords CTR over the preceding 24 months.
 Look at the bottom line first:

-- Daily Budget: Equal: Full Daily Grant Allowance
+- Daily Budget: Up from 53% to 97% OF Full Daily Grant Allowance

 3 AdWords Missions:

-So we actually developed three AdWords missions as we began to analyze our position a year ago.
-1) Increase our click through rate so that more people would visit our site.
+So we actually developed three AdWords missions as we began to analyze our position a 18 months ago.
+1) Increase AdWords CTR so that more people would visit our site.
 2) Clear out some dead-weight campaigns that weren’t helping us to reach our goals—or no longer represented what we wanted to offer.
 This was complicated because some of those campaigns actually had a pretty good click through rate.
 So we needed to turn them down slowly as we built new campaigns to replace them.
-This is part of the reason it took a year.
+This is part of the reason it took 18 months.
 3) Get our conversion rates up: more donations, volunteers, course participants, and of course—grow our mailing list.

 One of the first things that we realized as we embarked upon this process was that it would have been much easier and much faster to do it correctly from the very beginning.
 In other words, start out with one campaign with a few ads and learn how to optimize them for achieving our goals—and then to take what we learned from that and develop successive campaigns.

-If we would have simply started off with one campaign, a couple of ad groups with a couple of ads each—and maybe 20 keywords in each ad group—it would’ve been so much easier, we would’ve learned so much more so much faster, and the entire process would have had a positive forward motion rather than one of marching backwards.
+If we would have simply started off with one campaign, a couple of ad groups with a couple of ads each—and maybe 20 keywords in each ad group—it would’ve been so much easier, we would’ve learned so much more so much faster, and the entire process would have had a positive forward motion rather than at times, seeming to move backwards.

 The second thing we began to realize was that we were probably fairly typical of other nonprofits.
 We didn’t have the budget to hire a full-time AdWords account manager.
 We didn’t have a lot of spare time ourselves.
 And we certainly weren’t experts.

-But because of this, we began to realize that what we have learned over the past year could be very valuable to other nonprofits.
+So, because of this, we began to realize that what we have learned over the past 18 months in how to increase AdWords CTR could be very valuable to other nonprofits.
 We’ve learned step-by-step techniques for helping us achieve our goals.
 We like sharing this information.

 1. Start small and move slowly.
-It would be best if you could follow our step-by-step process from the very onset of getting your ad grant.
+It would be best if you could follow our step-by-step process from the very onset of getting accepted to the Google Ad Grants program.

-2. Get really organized with your documentation so you can figure out what you did 6 months ago.
+2. Get really organized with your back up documentation so you can figure out what you did 6 months ago that might be useful today.
+Things that didn’t work then might have components in place now that would allow them to work today.
 We show you how to do this.

 3. An AdWords ad is only as good as its landing page.
 Make sure that you have your goals in order for what you want your landing page to do.